-The good news is that you’ll be able to watch Super Bowl LIV online with most of the streaming devices commonly used.
+The good news is that you’ll be able to watch the Super Bowl online with most of the streaming devices commonly used.
 Whether you prefer mobile streaming, or you like streaming boxes, they are all compatible with streaming services, so you can watch the game in the method you prefer.
 For a more specific look at which services work with which devices, keep reading!

 How to Stream Super Bowl LIV with Streaming Devices

-In order to watch the Super Bowl live stream, you’ll need a service that allows you to watch FOX online.
-While there is no shortage of options where streaming services are concerned, it’s important to remember that FOX is a local, over-the-air channel.
+In order to watch the Super Bowl live stream, you’ll need a service that allows you to watch CBS online.
+While there is no shortage of options where streaming services are concerned, it’s important to remember that CBS is a local, over-the-air channel.
 This means that it’s not available nationwide on streaming services.
 Luckily, there are several services including fuboTV, Hulu Live, and others that offer access to most homes across the country.
 Still, if you live in a particularly rural area, you might want to check the available channels before you decide to sign up for any service.

 If you know what streaming device you prefer to use to watch the Super Bowl online, streaming will be easy.
 All of the common, popular streaming options are listed here in the sections below.
 Just find the appropriate section for the device you want to use, and you’ll be able to learn more about your options.

 Once you’ve signed up for a service watching the Super Bowl live stream will be a breeze.
-You’ll just turn on your device, turn on the streaming service app, and point your channel guide to FOX.
+You’ll just turn on your device, turn on the streaming service app, and point your channel guide to CBS.
 Make sure to tune in at 6:30 pm ET, so you don’t miss a minute of the action!

 Hot to Watch the Super Bowl on Roku Devices